 Do not rely on SMS text messages for general two-factor authentication as it is less secure than others listed here.
 At the time of this writing, however, setting up MFA on your Google account initially requires SMS verification.
 This is OK, and also serves as a "MFA Backup" mechanism (be sure to see the essential section below on Multi-Factor Redundancy and MFA Backup Codes).

 - This provides tight integration with Lastpass, see: https://www.lastpass.com/solutions/authentication

 - For more info, see the support page

 - For installation instructions (iPhone or Android), see: https://authy.com/download/

 - Guides for setting up Multi-Factor Authentication: https://authy.com/guides/

 Once set up, your YubiKey greatly simplifies the process of Multi-Factor Authentication (MFA).
-While at home, keep the key plugged into an unused USB port and simply touch the button if asked to authenticate.
+While at home, keep the key plugged into an unused USB port and tap the button if asked to authenticate.
 This saves time while enabling the strongest security.
-While on the road, the nearly indestructible YubiKey attaches easily to your keychain (and should only be inserted when authenticating).
+While on the road, the nearly indestructible YubiKey attaches to your keychain (and should only be inserted when authenticating).